andreashandel/IDEMAbook/docs/index.md

 ## Introduction
-Some IDs produce sporadic outbreaks and then disappear for years.
+Different IDs show different patterns in their dynamics.
+Some IDs produce sporadic outbreaks and then seem to disappear for years.
 Ebola is a prominent example.
-We will discuss in a future module how to figure out what leads to the (local) extinction of an ID.

-Many other IDs show oscillatory behavior, i.e. we get repeated outbreaks every so often, with some time of no or little disease in between.
-For some ID, the outbreaks are seasonal/annual, for other ID, the cycles are multi-year.
+Other ID seem to be 'always around' and incidence or prevalence might change little.
+TB and HIV in some parts of the world, as well as certain STD and chronic viral infections show such patterns.
+Many other IDs show oscillatory behavior, i.e. we repeated outbreaks or increases in incidence, followed by periods of reduced incidence.
+For some ID, these patterns of increase and decrease are annual, for other ID the cycles are multi-year.
+Figure \@ref(fig:IDcycles) shows an example of such patterns of increase and decrease for measles and pertussis.

 <div class="figure">
 <img src="./images/IDcycles.png" alt="Examples of ID cycles.
 From [@keeling08]."  />
 <p class="caption">(\#fig:IDcycles)Examples of ID cycles.
 From [@keeling08].</p>
 </div>

-Why are some ID seasonal, some not?
-What mechanisms lead to seasonal or multi-year oscillations?
-What determines the timing of outbreaks?

-Other IDs seem to have "settled down" and occur more or less at a steady level, with only minor fluctuations.
-TB and HIV in some parts of the world, as well as certain STD and chronic viral infections of for instance the herpes virus family,  seem to have such a dynamic.

-The following discusses the factors affecting these different ID dynamics patterns.
+Understanding the nature of the different patterns seen for ID help understand the general 'behavior' of the ID and can also point to best approaches of minimizing specific IDs.

 ## Resource Replenishment
-So far, we mainly looked at scenarios where some ID caused a single outbreak.
-As we saw, outbreaks wane because eventually there are not enough susceptible individuals around to sustain ongoing transmission.
-This is a very general ecological principle: Without replenishment of resources, some consumer of such resources will eventually die out.
-We see that in predators eating prey, forest fires "eating" trees, and pathogens "eating" their hosts.
+The basic SIR model considered in chapter \@ref(idintro) can capture the dynamics of a single outbreak, it can however not reprduce repeat oscillations or endemic states.
+The reason for this inability of the simple model to produce more than one outbreak is because as the ID spreads, it depletes the pool of susceptibles.
+At then end of the outbreak, there are not enough susceptible individuals left to allow for a second outbreak or an endemic state.
+In ecological terms, the infectious disease depleted its resources (i.e. its hosts) and subsequently dies out.
+This is a very general principle: We see that in predators consuming prey, forest fires consuming trees, and pathogens "consuming" their susceptible hosts.
 If the resources are not replenished quickly enough, the consumer of these resources will go extinct.
-To sustain the continued presence of the consumer/predator, resources need to be replaced.
+To sustain the continued presence of the consumer/predator, resources need to be replenished.

-For our scenario, the resource consumer is the ID, and the resources are the hosts, usually humans.
-Replenishment of susceptible hosts can happen through different mechanisms.
-Most common is the birth of new, susceptible individuals, and loss of immunity.
+For our scenario, the resource consumer is the ID, and the resources are the susceptible hosts, usually humans.
+To sustain endemic states or repeat increases in incidence, susceptible hosts need to be entering the system.
+This can happen through different mechanisms.
+The most common processes to add new susceptibles to a population is through the birth of new, susceptible individuals, or through the loss of immunity, and return to the susceptible class, of existing hosts.
 Migration, if strong, can be another way susceptible hosts can be replenished.
 Similarly, individuals that become newly sexually active correspond to the birth of new susceptibles for sexually transmitted infections.

-If the replenishment of new susceptibles is rapid, an ID might be able to maintain itself in a population and never go extinct.
-(Extinction will be discussed in more detail later.)
+If the replenishment of new susceptibles is fast enough to balance the depletion of resources by the ID, an ID might be able to maintain itself in a population and lead to either oscillatory patterns or an endemic state.